tomekdrazek/conversion-experiments/README.md

 The key feature for the utility is convert a source document that can be PDF or bitmap into a cache data for

+* `namespace` is a human readable name of the application namespace (not used so far)
+* `pageName` is a way how the page name is generated.
+The convention is applied to the pages that does have assigned page id via API itself.
+* ​

 ### Pages cache

 Page cache is organized in the folder structure.
 The top-most level structure is responsible to keep the application namespace, and each page generated for the particular application is located underneath.